IDM 820 An Introduction to Designing Medical Curriculum, 4 credits

 Students will also be expected to complete the 21-hour online Coursera course entitled: Instructional Methods in Health Professions Education before and/or during the elective block.

-Students will also be expected to participate as an ad-hoc student member of the Curriculum Committee Course Evaluation Subcommittee during the month of the elective and actively participate in a review of a medical school Course or Clerkship.
+Students will also be expected to participate as an ad-hoc student member of the Curriculum Committee Course Evaluation Subcommittee during the month of the elective and actively participate in a review of a medical school course or clerkship.

 Prerequisite: MS4 or MS3